 While Sites are the primary organization bucket, Groups act as Tags.
 This allows for a second layer of filtering and metadata.

-• How it works: If you have multiple firewalls across different sites, you might put them all in a Group called “Firewalls”.
-In the portal, you can then filter by the “Firewalls” tag to see their status across all buckets.
+• How it works: If you have multiple firewalls across different customers, you might put them all in a Group called “Firewalls”.
+In the portal, you can then filter by the “Firewalls” tag to see their status across all customers.

 Workflow Summary